 This is simplified because it assumes, without checking, that the ending value is greater than the starting value; if not, the block should (depending on the designer's purposes) either not run at all, or change the variable by -1 instead of by 1.
-(The for block in Snap!'s tool library works for ascending or descending values; you can read its script by right-clicking or control-clicking on it and selecting the Edit option.)

 The important part of this script is the run block near the end.
 This is a Snap! built-in command block that takes a Command-type value (a script) as its input, and carries out its instructions.
-(In this example, the value of the input action is the script that the user puts in the C-slot of the for block.)
+(In this example, the value of the input action is the script that the user puts in the C-slot of the my for block.)
 There is a similar call reporter block for invoking a Reporter or Predicate block.
 The call and run blocks are at the heart of Snap!'s first class procedure feature; they allow scripts and blocks to be used as data - in this example, as an input to a block - and eventually carried out under control of the user's program.

-Here's another example, this time using a Reporter-type input in a simplified map block (see page 32):
+Here's another example, this time using a Reporter-type input in a map block (see page 35):

 Here we are calling the Reporter "multiply by 10" three times, once with each item of the given list as its input, and collecting the results as a list.
 (The reported list will always be the same length as the input list.)
 Note that the multiplication block has two inputs, but here we have specified a particular value for one of them (10), so the call block knows to use the input value given to it just to fill the other (empty) input slot in the multiplication block.
-In the map definition, the input function is declared to be type Reporter, and data is of type List.
+In the my map definition, the input function is declared to be type Reporter, and data is of type List.